christianfitaram/clivia/README.md

 #3 Enjoy

-Note: This is a prototype project which means it could contain errors, if you find any or want to deliver any feedback don't hesitate to reach me out at: cefita@alumnat.copernic.cat
+Note: This is a prototype project which means it could contain errors if you find any or want to deliver any feedback don't hesitate to reach out at: cefita@alumnat.copernic.cat